 Clusters Nebulae Galaxies

-Sphere of multicolored stars, less dense toward edges.
+Sphere of thousands of densely packed multicolored stars, less dense toward edges.

 Omega Centauri in infrared light captured by the Spitzer Space Telescope.
-Image via Wikimedia Commons.
+Image via NASA/ Wikimedia Commons (public domain).

 Omega Centauri is a monster globular star cluster

-Omega Centauri, the largest globular star cluster of the Milky Way, contains about 10 million stars.
-This behemoth, with a diameter of about 150 light-years, is 10 times more massive than a typical globular cluster.
+Omega Centauri, the largest known globular star cluster of the Milky Way, contains about 10 million stars.
+This behemoth, also known as NGC 5139, has a diameter of about 150 light-years.
+And, it’s 10 times more massive than a typical globular cluster.
 However, despite all these stars, scientists released a study in 2018 that said Omega Centauri probably is not home to life.

 Stars pack so tightly inside Omega Centauri that the average distance between stars in the cluster’s core is 0.1 light-years.
 That’s much closer than the sun’s nearest neighbor, Proxima Centauri, at 4.25 light-years.
 So scientists concluded that stars in Omega Centauri would gravitationally interact with each other too frequently to harbor stable habitable planets.

-Although it’s not only Omega Centauri’s largest size that sets it apart from other globular clusters.
-Most globular star cluster generally have stars of similar age and composition.
+It’s not only Omega Centauri’s great size that sets it apart from other globular star clusters.
+Most globular clusters generally have stars of similar age and composition.
 However, studies of Omega Centauri reveal that it has different stellar populations that formed at varying periods of time.
 In fact, it may be that Omega Centauri is something other than a globular cluster.
-It might be a remnant core of a small galaxy that was absorbed by the Milky Way galaxy in the distant past!
+It might be a remnant core of a small galaxy absorbed by our Milky Way galaxy in the distant past!

 The difference between an open and a globular star cluster